fchrzedu/IoT-Honeypot-for-Detecting-Attacks/README.txt

 \Proposal:
 	- \Proposal Template.docx = Word template for proposal (old)
 	- \Proposal in LaTeX
+		- TDE E1 Form.pdf - Complete signed Ethics form in PDF
 		- Contains dex.tex file with source code for proposal
 		- .pdf of the dex.tex file
 		- all other files are helper filer for TeXworks & MiKTeX
 \Literature Review
-	- Literature Review.docx - holds all literature review (WARNING: NOT UP TO DATE)
+	- Literature Review.docx - holds all literature review (WARNING: NOT UP TO DATE W/ PROPOSAL)